Geodesic complexity of homogeneous Riemannian manifolds: Non-existence results for geodesic motion planners

 We begin our study by discussing two non-existence results showing that certain subsets of a Riemannian manifold never admit continuous geodesic motion planners.
+First, we will study complete oriented Riemannian manifolds and see that the Euler class obstructs the existence of some geodesic motion planners.
+Then we will show that a complete Riemannian manifold $(M,g)$ has the following property: if a subset $A \subset M \times M$ contains an element of the total cut locus in its interior, then there will be no continuous geodesic motion planner on $A$.
 Before doing so, we first want to establish a technical proposition that we will make frequent use of throughout the article.